mozilla-l10n/styleguides/docs/cs/general.md

 ## Natural expression

 Any translation has to obey rules of the Czech grammar.
 Sentences have to be both [grammatically correct](#grammar) and also have a clear meaning.
+Meaning and readability is the first you should care of.
+Do not feel ashamed to read the sentence aloud or ask someone to read it for you to make sure it sounds good.

 Avoid any archaisms or long and complicated sentences and constructions.
 Especially beware of translating the English original word by word.
 Do not stick to the English word order nor sentence constructions too much.
-Such translations are inaccurate and sound "like a robot".
-Use your own words to express the desired meaning instead.
+Such translations are inaccurate and sound "like a robot" instead of a human.
+Use your own words and everyday terms to express the desired meaning instead.
 One of the typical examples is "Are you sure you want...?" being translated as "Jste si jisti, že chcete...?", instead of more natural "Opravdu chcete...?".

 For complex sentences, read them multiple times before translating to Czech.
 To make the translated text sound natural, it may be necessary to adjust the number of sentences (either split them or combine) or change their order and relations.
+Keep the translations simple and easy to understand.
 Be careful about commas and semicolons too.

 * [Internetová jazyková příručka: Psaní čárky v souvětí](http://prirucka.ujc.cas.cz/?id=150)
 * [Internetová jazyková příručka: Pravopis – interpunkce](http://prirucka.ujc.cas.cz/)